RarefiedMars415/Nazuna_Lab/README.md

 # Nazuna_Lab
-Nazuna_Lab is a multi tool (that works on windows and was made as a learning project) that has: notes(add/view) password generator file encryptor/decryptor (single file)
+Nazuna_Lab is a multi tool (that works on windows(not tested yet on windows... but it should work) and was made as a learning project) that has: notes(add/view) password generator file encryptor/decryptor (single file)